You are here

 Toys and games are tons of fun for kids and adults.
-Whether your kids are working on a puzzle, playing with building blocks or even inventing their own games, here are a few things to think about to help them stay safer and have a blast.
+Whether your kids are working on a puzzle, playing with building blocks or even inventing their own games, here are some toy safety tips to help them stay safer and have a blast.

 - Consider your child’s age when purchasing a toy or game.
-It's worth a second to read the instructions and warning labels to make sure it's just right for your child.
+Read the instructions and warning labels to make sure the toy is just right for your child.

 - Check to make sure there aren’t any small parts or other potential choking hazards before you settle on the perfect toy.

 - Separate toys by age and keep a special eye on small game pieces that may be a choking hazard for young children.
-While these kinds of games are great for older kids, they can pose a potential danger for younger, curious siblings.
+Toys intended for older children may pose a risk to younger, curious siblings.

-- After play time is over, use a bin or container to store toys for next time.
+- Use a bin or container to store toys when playtime is over.
 Make sure there are no holes or hinges that could catch little fingers.

 These top tips can help get you started.
-But if you're interested in learning more toy safety tips, you can find them here.
+Learn more about toy safety and how to protect your child.